Steven Stayner: Media adaptations

-In early 1989, a television miniseries based on his experience, I Know My First Name Is Steven (also known as The Missing Years), was produced.
-Steven, taking a leave of absence from his job, acted as an advisor for Lorimar-Telepictures and had a non-speaking part, playing one of the two policemen who escort 14-year-old Steven (played by Corin Nemec) through the crowds to his waiting family, on his return to his Merced home.
+In early 1989, a two-part television miniseries based on Stayner's experience, I Know My First Name Is Steven (also known as The Missing Years), was produced.
+Stayner, taking a leave of absence from his job, acted as an advisor for Lorimar-Telepictures and had a non-speaking part, playing one of the two policemen who escort 14-year-old Steven (played by Corin Nemec) through the crowds to his waiting family.
 Although pleased with the dramatization, Stayner did complain that it depicted him as a somewhat "obnoxious, rude" person, especially toward his parents, something he refuted while publicizing the miniseries in the spring of 1989.
-The two-part miniseries was first broadcast by NBC on May 21–22, 1989.
+The miniseries was first broadcast by NBC on May 21–22, 1989.
 Screening rights were sold to a number of international television companies including the BBC, which screened the miniseries in mid-July of the following year; later still, it was released as a feature-length movie.

 The production, which received four Emmy Award nominations, including one for Nemec, was based on a manuscript by Mike Echols, who had researched the story and interviewed Stayner and Parnell, among others.
 After the premiere, Echols published his book, also titled I Know My First Name is Steven, in 1991.
 In the epilogue to his book, Echols describes how he infiltrated NAMBLA.
 In 1999, against the wishes of the Stayner family, Echols wrote an additional chapter about Steven's older brother Cary at the request of his publisher, which then re-published the book.

-The title of the film and book are taken from the first paragraph of Steven's written police statement, given during the early hours of March 2, 1980 in Ukiah.
+The title of the film and book are taken from the first paragraph of Steven's written police statement, given during the early hours of March 2, 1980, in Ukiah.
 It reads:

 "My name is Steven Stainer [sic].
 I am fourteen years of age.
 I don't know my true birthdate, but I use April 18, 1965.
 I know my first name is Steven, I'm pretty sure my last is Stainer [sic], and if I have a middle name, I don't know it."

-Steven's story was also included in the book Against Their Will by Nigel Cawthorne, a compilation of stories of kidnappings.
+Stayner's story was also included in the book Against Their Will by Nigel Cawthorne, a compilation of stories of kidnappings.

+A 2019 episode of the TV show 9-1-1 featured a storyline adapted from Stayner's experience, featuring a man named Eric Parnell as the abductor and a character named Stevie as the 13-year-old abductee.
+In the episode, Stevie had been living with Parnell since his abduction seven years before at the age of six, and was able to save a second boy abducted by Parnell.

-In April 2022, Hulu released a limited true-crime docuseries "Captive Audience: A Real American Horror Story" following the life of Stayner and his family and how the kidnapping impacted their lives.
+In April 2022, Hulu released a limited true-crime docuseries Captive Audience: A Real American Horror Story following the life of Stayner and his family and how the kidnapping impacted their lives.
 Particular attention was paid to how the events impacted the life of Cary Stayner.
 The docuseries focused heavily on the miniseries and featured appearances by both Corin Nemec and Todd Eric Andrews.